Search

 5. Tie yourself up

-You could try fitness guru Valerie Orsoni’s “Le Petit Secret”: “A number of French women wear a ribbon around their waist and underneath their clothes when they go out for dinner.
-It keeps them conscious of the tummy-particularly if the ribbon starts to feel tighter as the evening goes on!”
+You might experiment with fitness expert Valerie Orsoni’s technique, “Le Petit Secret”: “Several French women wear a ribbon around their waist beneath their clothing during dinner outings.
+This keeps them aware of their midsection—especially if the ribbon starts to feel tighter as the night progresses!”

 by Susan Floyd